-Primary school children in England can consume three times more sugar than is recommended as a result of unhealthy snacking.
-So, Public Health England launched a campaign that encourages parents to give their children snacks of 100 calories or less — and only two of them a day, according to the BBC.
+Primary school-age children in England are likely to consume up to three times more sugar than recommended as a result of some seriously unhealthy snacking.
+So, Public Health England launched a campaign to fight the sugar rush and encourage parents to give their kids snacks that are 100 calories or less — and only two a day, according to the BBC.
 The campaign, though its intentions are good, isn't perfect: encouraging kids to count calories (or their parents to start doing it for them) isn't the best idea, and, in the United States, eating healthily can be expensive or, for families who live in food deserts, just impossible.

 Children in England consume about 400 cookies, 120 cakes or pastries, 100 portions of sweets, 70 chocolate bars and 150 juice drink pouches and cans of fizzy drinks, specifically, the PHE survey data found.
 And these all contain about 175 to 270 calories each, according to the BBC.

 Other researchers from multiple institutions across the globe — including the Special Institute for Preventive Cardiology and Nutrition in Salzburg, Austria, the Geneva University Hospitals in Switzerland, and the University of Navarra in Spain — have also collaborated to analyze recent studies targeting the potential link between sugary drinks and obesity.
 The review was published in the journal Obesity Facts via the European Association for the Study of Obesity, and 93 percent of the studies analyzed concluded that there is indeed a "positive association" between the onset of obesity and the consumption of sugary drinks in both children and adults, according to Medical News Today.